What Is a CRM and Does Your Cleaning Company Need One?

 – Doesn’t work as well for commercial cleaning

-**Best for:** Residential cleaning companies that want CRM and operations in one platform, built specifically for their workflow.
+Best for: Residential cleaning companies that want CRM and operations built for their needs.

 Price: $59–$299/month | Free trial: 14 days

-For larger cleaning companies (10+ employees), Housecall Pro adds features that matter at scale — two-way customer texting, GPS tracking, automated review requests, customer financing.
+For larger cleaning companies (10+ employees), Housecall Pro adds features that matter at scale.
+These include two-way customer texting, GPS tracking, automated review requests, customer financing.

 The CRM features are similar to Jobber’s.
-Where Housecall Pro pulls ahead is in customer communication automation.
+Housecall Pro shines in customer communication automation.

 Price: Free | Paid tiers add features